ubamax/todo-note-project/Tutorial.md

 ```bash
 git clone https://github.com/ubamax/todo-note-project.git
 ```
-Make sure you have git installed before running the above command otherwise you might get an error message asking you to install git.
+Make sure you have Git installed before running the above command otherwise you might get an error message asking you to install Git.

 Navigate into the repository/folder you just cloned and run the command from your command line: